sjlongland/aioax25/README.md

 AX.25 library built on `asyncio` and `pyserial`, implementing a AX.25 and APRS stack in pure Python.

-## Python 3.5+ and above is required as of 2021-11-12

-I did try to support 3.4, but this proved to be infeasible for the following
-reasons:

-* Python 3.8+ makes `asyncio.coroutine` deprecated (apparently will be removed in 3.10).
-This meant I needed `coroutine` and `async def` versions of some API functions, and the necessary logic to "hide" the latter from Python 3.4.
-* Trying to coax generator-based coroutines to run "in the background" for unit test purposes proved to be a pain in the arse.

-Python 3.5 support is planned to continue until it too, becomes infeasible (e.g. if type annotations become required).

 ## What works

 * We can put a Kantronics KPC-3 TNC into KISS mode automatically